CukuPackages/MicroWorld/README.md

 - Splatmap Res: 4096

 ## Setup Main Area
-- Move the generate Data folder from TPrefabs - InSceneData to the project Assets
+- Move the generated Data folder from TPrefabs - InSceneData to the project Assets
 - Select terrains parent in Hierarchy
 - MicroWorld - Convert Terain to MicroVerse
 - HeightStamp textures should be Red (if they're green, restart Unity to refresh the HeightStamps import)